 - Phone bill.
 Landline, mobile phone calls and internet related to work matters

 - Utilities.
-Electicity, heating, cooling and gas can be claimed
+Electivity, heating, cooling and gas can be claimed

 - Occupancy Expenses.
 Such as rent, mortgage, home insurance as long as you have a dedicated office space.

 Car and working-from-home expenses can be tricky.
 A tax agent will help you work out your expenses to maximise your tax return and can save you a lot of time and stress.
 They’ll also offer your tax tips for organising your finances and minimising tax time drama.

 Make sure your expenses are accurate and only include the work-related portion.
 Capital gains tax might be incurred on any capital that has been claimed.
 A tax agent will help you to ensure you’re claiming correctly.